zaru/webpush/README.md

 1. Your server has generated (one-time) a set of [Voluntary Application server Identification (VAPID)](https://tools.ietf.org/html/draft-ietf-webpush-vapid-01) keys.
 2. To send messages through Chrome, you have registered your site through the [Google Developer Console](https://console.developers.google.com/) and have obtained a GCM sender id.
 For using Google's deprecated GCM protocol instead of VAPID, a separate GCM API key from your app settings would also be necessary.
 3. A 'manifest.json' file, linked from your user's page, identifies your app settings, including the GCM sender ID.
-4. In the user's web browser, the user has accepted the prompt to receive notifications from your site.
 5. Also in the user's web browser, a `serviceWorker` is installed and activated and its `pushManager` property is subscribed to push events with your VAPID public key, with creates a `subscription` JSON object on the client side.
 6. Your server uses the `webpush` gem to send a notification with the `subscription` obtained from the client and an optional payload (the message).
-7. Your service worker is set up to display notifications in the client window on receiving `'push'` events.
+7. Your service worker is set up to receive `'push'` events.
+To trigger a desktop notification, the user has accepted the prompt to receive notifications from your site.

 ### Generating VAPID keys